AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 Before we dive into this section, let's go over how the functions and Web App fit into our architecture.

 There are three Function Apps and one Web App in the solution.
-The Function Apps handle event processing within two stages of the data pipeline, and the Web App is used to perform CRUD operations against data stored in Cosmos DB.
+The Function Apps handle event processing within two stages of the data pipeline, and the Web App is used to perform CRUD operations against data stored in Azure Cosmos DB.

 ![The two Function Apps and Web App are highlighted.](media/solution-diagram-function-apps-web-app.png 'Solution diagram')